Massachusetts General Hospital (MGH)

 Brigham and Women's Hospital and Dana-Farber Cancer Institute (BWH/DFCI)

-The adult Palliative Care Service at BWH/DFCI has been providing consultation services since 2001.
+The Adult Palliative Care Service at BWH/DFCI has been providing consultation services since 2001.
 Physician fellows spend approximately three months caring for patients on the inpatient consult service and another three weeks caring for patients on the Inpatient BWH Palliative Care Unit.
-Nurse practitioner fellows spend approximately 40 weeks on the BWH Palliative Care Service and a 1-week rotation on the Inpatient Palliative Care Unit.
+Nurse practitioner fellows spend approximately 6 months on the BWH Palliative Care Service and a 1-week rotation on the Inpatient Palliative Care Unit.
 Both of these clinical programs emphasize interdisciplinary care and have daily interdisciplinary team meetings, including case-based teaching and bereavement rounds.

 Boston Children's Hospital and Dana-Farber Cancer Institute (BCH/DFCI)

 Fellows work with the interdisciplinary Pediatric Palliative Care Team/Pediatric Advanced Care Team (PACT) at Boston Children's Hospital and Dana-Farber Cancer Institute to gain exposure to the care of pediatric patients with life-threatening illness.
 PACT is one of the oldest pediatric palliative care programs in North America.
 Teaching focuses on advanced pediatric pain and symptom management, decision making, and quality-of-life concerns in both the inpatient and outpatient settings.
 Fellows will become familiar with comprehensive, interdisciplinary evaluation and management of children with diverse advanced illnesses and their families.

 Care Dimensions Hospice (CD), Seven Hills Pediatric Center (SHPC), and the Brockton VA Medical Center (BVA)